vahidAK/SNVoter/README.md

 * **[Example](https://github.com/vahidAK/SNVoter#example)**

 # Installation
 **NOTE:** Before installation dependencies in [environment.yaml](https://github.com/vahidAK/SNVoter/blob/master/envs/environment.yaml) must be installed.
 SNVoter uses several fixed versions of its dependencies in [environment.yaml](https://github.com/vahidAK/SNVoter/blob/master/envs/environment.yaml) file .
 Users are encouraged to use a conda or similar environment to isolate the packages from their default python instance.
-Then activate the environment and use SNVoter from source or install it using pip.
+Then activate the environment and use SNVoter.
 You can make the conda environment and install all dependencies by running these lines of codes:

 ```